doytsujin/athackst.github.io/_articles/2_aws_deepracer_software.md

 Args: artifactPath taskType preProcessType
 ```

-And also like topics, you can find more about the message format of a service by using `rossrv show`
+And also, like topics you can query the message format for a service using `rossrv show`

 ```bash
 deepracer@amss-hd4i:/opt/aws/deepracer$ rossrv show inference_pkg/LoadModelSrv